 My husband and I went away last week with our friends, on what can only be described as a fast paced epic adventure.
+The plan was to visit 3 countries in 3 days, and we did it.
+This is our account of the planning and first day of our trip.

 My husband and his friend are avid ‘bikers’.
 Think more ‘respectful adventurers’ rather than ‘leathers and goatees’!

-- They NEVER drink alcohol and ride;
+- NEVER drink alcohol and ride;

 Unfortunately due to my lack of babysitters I have never been able to go with my husband.
 Last year we went on a family tour to Zimbabwe via Botswana; the men rode on their bikes and the women and kids went in the car (Fortuner) towing the trailer.
-It was great fun but we have been waiting for the opportunity to go away with our husbands on the bikes (no kids)!
+It was great fun, but we have been waiting for the opportunity to go away with our husbands.
+On the bikes.
+No kids!

 The opportunity finally came up when my parents decided to come visit (from Zimbabwe) and when I tentatively broached the subject they assured me they were coming to see the kids, not us and so my husband and I were free to disappear if we wanted to!
 Win, Win!